lanceyvang/blue_team/Checkpoints/How to Parse Log with Python.md

 def main():
     content = open(sys.argv[1], 'r').read()

-    # To create a regular expression start with r and use quotations around the regular expression pattern.
+    # To create a regular expression, start with r and use quotations around the regular expression pattern.
     regular_expression = r"(?<=EST;)[0-9]+\.[0-9]+\.[0-9]+\.[0-9]+(?=;.+FTP;Request)"

     # To find all the matches we use re.findall, this will return the result in a list.